 - A. The representatives of the respective parties who are authorized to administer this Agreement and to whom formal notices, demands and communications must be given are as follows: - 1.
 The representative of the County of Los Angeles is, unless otherwise stated in this Agreement:

+Craig Hirakawa

+County of Los Angeles - Chief Executive Office

-Craig Hirakawa, HSGP Grants Director Chief Executive Office, LAC 500 West Temple Street, Room B-79-2 Los Angeles, CA 90012 Phone: (213) 974-1127
+500 West Temple Street, Room 796

+Los Angeles, CA 90012

+Phone: (213) 974-1127